 Pavlov will leave prison as soon as the amount of 30 000 euro appears in the court’s account.
 He will have to report weekly at the police station nearest to his place of residence.
 He is not allowed to leave Spain; his passport will be confiscated for the duration of the trial.

 “Alexandr Pavlov was arrested in Spain on July 1, 2013, on the motion from Kazakh authorities.
 They are requesting his extradition on fabricated criminal charges.
 The real reason behind his persecution is his close ties to Mukhtar Ablyazov –political enemy number 1 of President Nursultan Nazarbayev.
 The regime is counting on getting Pavlov, Ablyazov’s former bodyguard, to testify against Ablyazov.
 To achieve this goal, they will not hesitate in employing the gravest legal and illegal means, including torture.
-Pavlov requested asylum in Spain as he feared for his life, should he be sent back to Kazakhstan”–said Lyudmyla Kozlovska, the President of the Open Dialog Foundation, who has been demanding Pavlov’s release for over a year.
+Pavlov requested asylum in Spain as he feared for his life, should he be sent back to Kazakhstan”–said Lyudmyla Kozlovska, the President of the Open Dialogue Foundation, who has been demanding Pavlov’s release for over a year.

-“The Open Dialog Foundation would like to thank all individuals and institutions who were particularly helpful in releasing Alexandr Pavlov: Isabel Santos, Chair of the OSCE PA Committee on Democracy, Human Rights and Humanitarian Questions; Spanish MPs Irene Lozano and JoséIgnacio Sánchez; journalists JoséMaríi Irujo (El País), Rafael Panadero (CadenaSER); Spanish Amnesty International; numerous MEPs and Polish, Italian and Spanish MPs, who demanded justice for the aggrieved citizen of Kazakhstan”–added Kozlovska.
+“The Open Dialogue Foundation would like to thank all individuals and institutions who were particularly helpful in releasing Alexandr Pavlov: Isabel Santos, Chair of the OSCE PA Committee on Democracy, Human Rights and Humanitarian Questions; Spanish MPs Irene Lozano and JoséIgnacio Sánchez; journalists JoséMaríi Irujo (El País), Rafael Panadero (CadenaSER); Spanish Amnesty International; numerous MEPs and Polish, Italian and Spanish MPs, who demanded justice for the aggrieved citizen of Kazakhstan”–added Kozlovska.

 Although Pavlov’s release raises some hope for a favourable outcome in his asylum case, the fact that it was referred to an office in the domain of the Ministry of Internal Affairs of Spain raises concerns as to possible further political pressure.
 The circles that support Pavlov’s extradition have grown after Spanish-Kazakh trade agreements were signed during the visit of Prime Minister Mariano Rajoy to Astana in September and October 2013.
 On February 19, 2014, the Spanish government attempted an unlawful, clandestine extradition in order to thwart any possible actions of the European Court of Human Rights to stop it.